privacyguides/privacyguides.org/docs/vpn.md

 #### :material-check:{ .pg-green } Accepts Cash and Monero

 Mullvad, in addition to accepting credit/debit cards and PayPal, accepts Bitcoin, Bitcoin Cash, **Monero** and **cash/local currency** as anonymous forms of payment.
 Prepaid cards with redeem codes are also available.
-Mullvad also accepts Swish and bank wire transfers.
+Mullvad also accepts Swish and bank wire transfers, as well as a few European payment systems.

 #### :material-check:{ .pg-green } WireGuard Support